 An increasing number of adult children – more than 2 million here in Texas – are caring for their elderly parents and, while few of them would complain about helping their parents in this way, the costs to these caregivers can be significant.
 Many caregivers reduce their employment hours and experience pay cuts in addition to expending money out-of-pocket to meet their parents’ needs.

 On the other side of this scenario are elderly parents who recognize the impact of the services their care giving child provides, and who also may need to spend down assets in order to qualify for Medicaid or to meet other estate planning goals.
 A good solution for some of these families is a caregiver agreement.
+Below, we provide our questions and answers on caregiver agreements so you can be best prepared.

 Q: What is a caregiver agreement?